1. They believe what they see on TV.

 4. They don’t anticipate or understand issues.

 Renovation is a highly specialised category of building.
-You need to have a good understanding of the original construction in order to interfere with it, prior to commencing the new work.
+You need to have a good understanding of the original construction in order to anticipate and allow for issues, prior to commencing the new work.
 Small alterations can unearth significant issues and add thousands of dollars to a project.

 5. They underestimate cost.

 Generally renovation costs are higher than new home construction, as a seemingly simple and straight forward alteration can be more complex than it first appears.
 Removing an internal wall for example, may require engineering and structural beams, which in turn will mean new ceilings, cornices and re-plastering of entire walls to the nearest corner.
-Rates for trades are also higher.
-A bricklayer working on a new home construction will generally charge a ‘per brick’ rate, however brickwork in a renovation can be complex and time consuming and therefore the rate is calculated on a project basis.
+Rates for trades are also higher as the work is more complicated and multiple visits are generally required.
+A bricklayer working on a new home construction will generally charge a ‘per brick’ rate, however brickwork in a renovation can be complex and time consuming and therefore the rate is often calculated on a project basis.

 A specialist renovation builder such as Addstyle Master Builders can take the risk out of renovation by providing renovation expertise for a fixed cost.
 The project will be undertaken by genuinely experienced tradespeople under the supervision of qualified building professionals and constructed to an efficient building programme.
 Contact Addstyle for a complimentary consultation regarding your home renovation project.